owncloud/web/docs/testing/testing.md

 In other words: only continue reading about our nightwatch based acceptance tests below if you need to debug a failing test.
 {{< /hint >}}

 At ownCloud, we have decided to adopt Docker as the main environment for developing our application.
 This also applies for running our acceptance tests.
-To run the tests without Docker on your local machine, please refer to the [manual testing guide]({{< ref "acceptance-tests-all.md" >}})

 #### Prerequisites